Chicken and Broccoli Stir-Fry – Takeout Style! (Video)

 - In a pot of boiling water, blanch broccoli for 45 seconds and remove and drain thoroughly.

-- Add the premixed sauce and combine.
+- Add the premixed sauce and stir combine.
 The sauce will thicken after just a few seconds (refer to video for sauce consistency).

 - Add back chicken and broccoli and toss to combine.
 Finish with a tsp of sesame oil, give it a final mix and serve with freshly steamed rice.
 Enjoy!